LibCMaker/LibCMaker_Dirent/README.md

+# LibCMaker_Dirent

-LibCMaker_Dirent is a CMake build scripts for build Dirent library with CMake.
+The CMake build scripts for the Dirent library building with CMake.

+See the main repository [LibCMaker](https://github.com/LibCMaker/LibCMaker) for the documentation, issues, build status, etc.